proxytype/Linux-Kernel-Filesystem-Hook/README.md

 rmmod drv2
 ```

-Use demesg to see modules outputs.
+Use demesg to see module outputs.